 How We Deliver

 We built a platform designed to connect our Members with socially engaging experiences and life-stage focused services to earn, learn, give back and more provided by a select group of partners and Members themselves.
 Now, we’re growing our community and our partner base.
+We have a variety of Circles, which are a great resource for social engagement.

 Who are Amava Members?

 It’s more about stage than age.
 Sure, there’s a correlation between people who are finishing up their careers and looking for a more balanced life whose kids have left home and those who are anywhere from the mid-forties to mid-seventies, but an Amava Member can be anyone who is looking to start something new or has free time to fill for whatever the reason.
-We’re here to help our Members avoid what is sometimes referred to as the isolation epidemic by showing them they can experiment with opportunities–a Flexible Job or a Volunteer Gig or maybe some group edutravel experience–so they can find the right balance and new groups of people to spend time with.
+We’re here to help our Members avoid what is sometimes referred to as the isolation epidemic by showing them they can experiment with opportunities–a Flexible Job or a Volunteer Gig or maybe some group edutravel experience or a Game Night–so they can find the right balance and new groups of people to spend time with.

 What Kinds of Opportunities Are You Talking About?